-If you or someone you know hides alcohol or empty bottles in your room, under your bed or in the outside bin, in the hope of concealing how much you have drunk, that too could be a sign of problem drinking.
+If you or someone you know hides alcohol or empty bottles in your room, under your bed or in the outside bin to conceal how much you have drunk, that too could be a sign of problem drinking.

 How to recognise hidden alcoholism

-- Do you sometimes feel that you should cut down on your drinking?
+- Does the user sometimes feel that they should cut down on their drinking?

-- Have you ever felt guilty about the amount you drink?
+- Have they ever felt guilty about the amount they drink?

-- Are you often looking for acceptable excuses to drink?
+- Is there always acceptable excuses to drink?

-- Have you ever poured a drink the first thing in the morning to get rid of a hangover?
+- Do they ever pour a drink the first thing in the morning to get rid of a hangover?

-- Do you spend a long time thinking about alcohol and when you will next drink?
+- Do they spend a long time thinking about alcohol and when you will next drink?

 How people disguise their drinking